 Looking for a summer camp in the Triangle for your child?
 We get a lot of requests from parents for summer camps, so we’ve put together a list of resources for you to explore.

-It’s important to know that registration for some of the camps happens early–as early as late January–and spots can fill up quickly.
+It’s important to know that registration for some of the camps happens early, and spots can fill up quickly.
 So, research in advance so you know what you want to sign your child up for when the time comes.

 We’re including information about some of the most popular summer camps, but scroll down for the Carolina Parent’s Summer Camp Database.
 You’ll find many more camps there, including at schools, YMCA, churches and more.
 The church camps are usually the least expensive.

 Although we’re not including information on the many, many church camps and Vacation Bible Schools, due to the sheer number of them, you should be able to find many of them in Carolina Parent Summer Camp List.
 They are a great choice for budget-conscious parents.